mtoygar/ember-poller/README.md

 // Somewhere on the code call track method of the poller let pollerUnit = this.get('poller').track({
-  pollingInterval: 1000, // default is 1500 ms
+  pollingInterval: 1000, // elapsed time in ms between the completion of the last request and the next one. (default is 1500 ms)
-  retryLimit: 30, // default is 40
+  retryLimit: 30, // amount of retry atempt until timeout. (default is 40)
-  pollTask: this.get('pollTask'),
+  pollTask: this.get('pollTask'), // the task that is to be performed on every polling attempt.
 });
 this.set('pollerUnit', pollerUnit);